itskingori/mo/README.md

 * "Don't" means there's never a good reason.
 * "Prefer" indicates there's a better option, you can evaluate it's pros and cons.
 * "Use" is a positive instruction.
+* "Limit" is a caution against excesses.
-* Lack of "Avoid", "Don't", "Prefer" or "Use" implies a rule.
+* Lack of "Avoid", "Don't", "Prefer", "Use" or "Limit" implies a rule.

 Credits